orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   prevent Denial of Service (e.g. crash) vulnerability.
 * If -O3 or -Ofast causes a crash, then the CFLAG must be downgraded to -O2 or whatever is necessary to prevent a crash.
+* -O3 and -Ofast cannot be used in ebuilds/eclass where cflags-hardened or rustflags-hardened eclasses are inherited.
+Do not change the optimization after {c,rust}flags-hardened_append or it may increase the estimated CVSS 3.1 score/severity or break the security guarantees of -D_FORITIFY_SOURCE.
 * The CFLAGS must be bumped or boosted if degraded runtime performance is severe.
 * If below 24 FPS, then bump the -Oflag minimum allowed.